-- Have appropriate policies and procedures in place. - Establish an online safety posture for your school. - Conduct an annual review of online safety and security settings (e.g. N4L's Internet Safety & Security Services, Google Workspace) to ensure they satisfy the school's requirements.
+- Have appropriate policies and procedures in place. - Establish an online safety posture for your school. - Conduct an annual review of online safety and security settings (e.g. N4L's Safe & Secure Internet service, Google Workspace) to ensure they satisfy the school's requirements.